Faculty Portrait

 Research Projects/Interests

-ASD is a highly heritable complex disorder.
-Current estimates suggest dozens of genes contribute to the development of ASD.
-There is also mounting evidence that ASD is a multifactorial disorder that is often caused when multiple genes and environmental (epigenetic) factors converge to affect the normal neurodevelopmental program during prenatal brain development.
-The identification of epigenetic factors that confer risk to ASD and analysis of their molecular mechanisms could provide measures to prevent or decrease the severity of ASD.
+My lab is interested in understanding how genes and non-heritable environmental factors may converge to cause neurodevelopmental disorders (NDDs).
+Many NDDs are complex, multifactorial disorders caused when multiple genes and environmental factors converge to affect the normal neurodevelopmental program during prenatal brain development.
+The identification of environmental factors that confer risk of NDDs and analysis of their molecular mechanisms could provide measures to prevent or decrease the severity of NDDs.

 For more information, please visit my lab homepage.